 What proper nouns can be used in puzzles?

 Proper nouns can be used without constraint in the wordplays of puzzles when they are there simply to provide one or more letters, via eg anagrams, hiddens, or letter selection indicators.
-An example would be "Long leg back for Lawrence" for PINE (PIN + (lawrenc)E), where it matters not whether the solver knows who Lawrence is.
+An example would be "Long leg back for Lawrence (4)" for PINE (PIN + (lawrenc)E), where it matters not whether the solver knows who Lawrence is.

 Beyond that, there is no need to inform the solver that non-dictionary proper nouns are being used, but the setter has to decide whether any such proper noun is likely to be either known to the solver or readily verifiable using, say, a basic atlas or the web.
-However, when we talk about the web, this means the sort of proper noun which at the very least would have its own (substantial Wikipedia entry; if you choose any surname you like and google it together with 'poet', you will find a poet to match.
+However, when we talk about the web, this means the sort of proper noun which at the very least would have its own (substantial) Wikipedia entry; if you choose any surname you like and google it together with 'poet', you will find a poet to match.
 What is vital is that the solver should be in no doubt that they have got the right name - ARNE and PURCELL are valid composers, while WOODHOUSE is not, even if there are several composers of that surname found by a web search.

-If you are in any doubt, and the grid entry cannot be changed to avoid the need for the name, help the solver by qualifying the definition - make your playwright an 'Elizabethan playwright', your composer a 'writer of marches', and your town a 'Sussex town'.
+If you are in any doubt, and the grid entry cannot be changed to avoid the need for the name, help the solver by qualifying the definition - make your playwright an 'Elizabethan playwright', your composer a 'writer of marches', or your town a 'Sussex town'.
 Also try to make the wordplay as clear as possible.
 If the questionable proper noun is being used as part of an answer, eg the 'composer' appears in the wordplay, just rewrite the wordplay.

 Punctuation marks in clues